-Residents are reminded that while some products may be advertised as "safe for septic systems and sewer" or "flushable", they do cause many problems for Boise’s water renewal facilities.
+While some products may be advertised as "safe for septic systems and sewer" or "flushable", they cause many problems for Boise’s water renewal facilities.

 What You Shouldn't Flush Down Your Toilet

-The following items don't break down like toilet paper and clog household pipes, public sewer lift station pumps, and cause sewer backups onto streets, businesses, and homes:
+These items don't break down like toilet paper and will clog household pipes, public sewer lift station pumps, and cause sewer backups onto streets, businesses and homes:

 - Diapers (cloth, disposable, "flushable")

 - Facial tissues, cotton balls, swabs and pads

 - Cleaning wipes of ANY kind (baby wipes, disinfectant wipes, moist wipes, etc.)

 - Dental floss